CDC issues new eviction ban for most of US through Oct. 3

 “The imminent fear of eviction and being put out on the street has been lifted for countless families across America.
 Help is Here!”
 Pelosi said in a statement.

-Administration officials had previously said a Supreme Court ruling stopped them from setting up a new moratorium without congressional backing, saying states and cities must be more aggressive in releasing nearly $47 billion in relief for renters on the verge of eviction.
+Administration officials had previously said a Supreme Court ruling stopped them from setting up a new moratorium without congressional backing.
+When the court allowed the eviction ban to remain in place through the end of July by a 5-4 vote, one justice in the majority, Brett Kavanaugh, wrote that Congress would have to act to extend it further.

-The president said he sought input from legal scholars about whether there were options and said the advice was mixed, though some suggested, "It’s worth the effort."
-Biden also said he didn't want to tell the CDC, which has taken the public health lead in responding to the pandemic, what to do.

-“I asked the CDC to go back and consider other options that may be available,” he said.

-The CDC has identified a legal authority for a new and different moratorium for areas with high and substantial increases in COVID-19 infections.
+But on Tuesday, the CDC cited the slow pace of state and local governments disbursing housing aid as justification for the new moratorium.

-Biden also insisted there is federal money available — some $47 billion previously approved during the COVID-19 crisis — that needs to get out the door to help renters and landlords.
+Aside from the moratorium, Biden has insisted that federal money is available — some $47 billion previously approved during the pandemic — that needs to get out the door to help renters and landlords.

 “The money is there,” Biden said.